Ritschert

-Ričet (Ritschert) is a traditional Slovenian, Croatian, Austrian and Bavarian dish.
+Ričet (Ritschert) is a traditional dish found in Slovenia, Austria, Bavaria and parts of Croatia (continental Northern regions).
 It is a thick soup containing pot barley, beans, potatoes, carrots, parsley, celery, leeks, tomatoes, onions, garlic, and usually a substantial amount of cured pork.
 Depending on the amount of water used, it may be a soup or a thick porridge similar to a risotto.

 Etymology

 The word ričet is typical of central Slovenia, including Ljubljana, and derives from Styrian German ritschet or ritschert.
 Etymologists suggest that ričet is a derivation from two German expressions: rutschen, "to slip, slide", and rutschig, "slippery".
-In fact, ričet is a fairly greasy dish.
+In fact, ričet is fairly greasy dish.

 It has a historical reputation of being served to prisoners.